gabriel20xx/Modul-133/README.md

 5.	git init https://github.com/gabriel20xx/Modul-133.git
 6.	git pull

-Installationsanleitung für die Datenbank:
+Installation of the database:
-1. Führe die Datei «create-database.sql» auf dem MySQL Server aus
+1. Run the file «create-database.sql» on the mysql server
-2. Passe die Datei «connect-db.php » in «Modul-133/includes/» mit den Daten des MySQL Servers an
+2. Edit the file «connect-db.php » in «Modul-133/includes/» with the appropriate values of the mysql server